 Permanent Vacation was the Aerosmith album that announced to the world that Aerosmith was back.
-Thanks to legendary songwriters Jim Valliance, Holly Knight and Desmond Child, Aerosmith released an album loaded with hits that was embraced by a good portion of their old audience and an entire new one.
+Thanks to legendary songwriters Jim Vallance, Holly Knight, and Desmond Child, Aerosmith released an album loaded with hits that were embraced by a good portion of their old audience and an entirely new one.
 The big hits on Permanent Vacation included “Dude (Looks Like a Lady)” and “Rag Doll.”
-Also included a great cover version of The Beatles “I’m Down.”
+Also included a great cover version of The Beatles’ “I’m Down.”

 # 7 – Get A Grip